lz4/lz4/lz4_Block_format.md

 Following the literals is the match copy operation.

 It starts by the offset.
-This is a 2 bytes value, in little endian format.
+This is a 2 bytes value, in little endian format
+(the 1st byte is the "low" byte, the 2nd one is the "high" byte).

 The offset represents the position of the match to be copied from.
 1 means "current position - 1 byte".